odoonz/odoonz-addons/user_signature_logo/README.rst

 Installation
 ============

 There are no special installation instructions for this module.
+It is probably pointless for enterprise as sign module does similar but better.

 Configuration
 =============